sebastiancordea97/Chatbot/README.md

 # How to run
 1. Backend:
-   - Go to server folder
+   - Navigate to the server folder.
-   - rename "example.env" -> ".env"
+   - Rename example.env to .env.
-   - npm install
+   - npm install.
    - npm run (start | dev )
 2. Frontend:
    - npm install